OP-Engineering/op-sqlite/README.md

 db.execute('CREATE TABLE Test ( id INT PRIMARY KEY, name TEXT) STRICT;');
 ```

-If you don't set it, SQLite will happily write whatever you insert in your table.
+If you don't set it, SQLite will happily write whatever you insert in your table, independtly of the declared type.

 # API